-Benefits of OSS
+Benefits of ACCESS

-Students are often confused and unaware that their particular illness or disorder qualifies them for services with the OSS program.
+Students are often confused and unaware that their particular illness or disorder qualifies them for services with the ACCESS program.
 Any illness or physical or mental condition that makes the college experience too difficult for you to participate in a classroom or college environment.

 Students are not always aware of how their disability may affect them in a classroom setting.
 Often, medication will affect a student adversely in the classroom or study situation.
-When you belong to the OSS program, we act as a liaison between you and you teachers and help to put your accommodations in place.
+When you belong to the ACCESS program, we act as a liaison between you and you teachers and help to put your accommodations in place.
 This, of course, is done with complete confidentiality.

 - Approval of accommodations is based on adequate supporting documentation of a disability.

 - Qualified disabled students must meet the same academic requirements as all students on campus.

 - An accommodation is not reasonable if it compromises the essential elements of a course or lowers academic standard.